Apply to Enrol

 - You will be prompted to upload:

-- proof of permanent residence (as outlined below)
+- proof of permanent residence (as outlined below) if you live in the school zone.

 - a copy of your child’s most recent school report.